Xenoestrogens. Sounds pretty serious, right? That’s because they are!

 FYI, polycarbonate products which contain BPA are labeled with the recycling symbol “7”.

-- Look for “BPA free” on bottles and cans you purchase.
+- Always look for “BPA free” on bottles and cans you purchase.

-- Look for "BPA free" on sippy cups and plastics your children use.
+- Look for "BPA free" on sippy cups and all plastics your children use.

 Part 2 will feature two more common, yet undesirable, xenoestrogens: phthalates and parabens, along with some simple tips to reduce your exposure to these toxins!